aollivierre/Exchange/Guides/Managing Exchange Attributes and Remote User Mailboxes.md

 ---

-# Option 3: Using the Exchange Recipient Management PowerShell Module
+# Option 3: Using the Exchange Recipient Management PowerShell Snapin

 This section provides step-by-step instructions for onboarding and offboarding users using the **Exchange Recipient Management PowerShell module** in a hybrid Exchange environment without an on-premises Exchange mailbox server.